baninho/CarND-P3/writeup_template.md

 ```
 I modified the PI controller such that the integral part is only updated when the actual vehicle speed is close to the setpoint to avoid overshooting and "winding up".

+I also modified drive.py to flip the color planes of the RGB color image read in using PLT to match those used in training read in using cv2 yielding BGR images (line 65).

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.